Ask Yourself – Can We Go It Alone?

 - We are committed to paying off each credit card to a zero balance every month.

 Section 9.
 Giving and Lending

 Note: Anything related to the choices you make around giving or lending to yourself and to others can be included in this section.
 These should be money choices made freely and be tied to your personal values.
 Remember to consider all of your basic needs both near and longterm first when making plans to help others financially.

 - We will continue to help our mothers should they need financial assistance.
 And we will always do so in a way that does not jeopardize our own longterm financial security.

 - With our death our goal is to leave some kind of legacy to our family.

-- We will maintain a list of our previous annual charitable and political donations and intend to work those back into our budget once we have stabilized in our new lifestyle.
+- We maintain a list of our previous annual charitable and political donations and intend to work those types of nonprofits back into our budget some day.

 - With our death our goal is to leave some kind of legacy to our favorite charities.